 Hind Grove Creativity Group

-Art and friendship at the Grove Elders Art Club.
+Art and friendship at the Hind Grove Creativity Group.

-The Grove Elders Art Club has been up and running for 20 years now.
+Hind Grove Creativity Group has been up and running for 20 years now.
 During that time, they’ve seen people come and go with each class, developed their skills and work over the years, and even held a few exhibitions to showcase their paintings and progress.
 But, at the heart of it all, there has remained a core group of friends, a warm and welcoming environment, and the chance to unleash their creativity every week.

 The class is held on a Tuesday afternoon for 2 hours a week and the participants range from their 60s to their 90s.
-There’s tea, biscuits, and a lot of chatter going round as David, the instructor, leads them through different challenges to develop their techniques and goes through each painting step by step with them.
+There’s tea, biscuits, and a lot of chatter going round as the instructor, leads them through different challenges to develop their techniques.
 They’re all tight friends – evident in the way they gently poke fun at each other – but are big on encouraging other people to come along too.

 So why should you join?